plaka > destination > contact

 But they don't require an enormous infrastructure to start and run.
 The crew mingles with the passengers, the pilots talk to the cabin crew, and occasionally some very grime-smattered worker emerges from the bowls with a huge air filter or something to put away.
 At each stop you hear friends talk to each other.
 No one who travels to be seen would dare be caught on one.
 When you travel on a flying dolphin, you are in Greece, talking to Greeks.

 The dolphin is appropriate technology: fast enough but not overdone, approachable, still human scale that does not destroy the environment.
-And, like steam engines, and many ships, they have a soul.
+And, like steam engines and many ships they have a soul.

 Feel the sun, watch the islands slide by and think about all those who have traveled these waters in the thousands of years before you arrived.
 Like Jason, like the rowers of triremes, like Byzantium merchants, like pirates out for booty, you are living your adventure - but are very unlikely to be killed.

 The flying dolphin is a symbol of why and how you should travel in Greece.
 And they are a symbol of how I like to travel.
-Not insulated from the local world, confident in the general reasonableness and hospitality of people, more interested in the texture and details of ordinary life than in the sterile abodes of the wealthy.
+Not insulated from the local world, rather confident in the general reasonableness and hospitality of people, more interested in the texture and details of ordinary life than in the sterile abodes of the wealthy.

 Why don't you come along?
+You're not afraid of the adventure, are you?

-Last modified 9/11/08; posted 8/8/2000; original content © 2008, 2000 John P. Nordin
+Last modified 15 June 2021; posted 8/8/2000; original content © 2021, 2000 John P. Nordin